 Firstly, let’s talk about creating bundle kits first.
 Instead of creating packages manually, it will save more time and effort if you have the help of the B2B Customer Portal/ Net Terms.
 The app allows store owners to easily create bundles from products and variants to maximize average order size and revenue.

-“Bundle Kit” sync to inventory automatically.
+“Bundle Kit” syncs to inventory automatically.

 In particular, the app does not create duplicate products or variations in your store, even if it has an extensive catalog.
 Instead, it allows the admin to associate multiple effects with one.